Updated: Oct 11

 · Electrical Upgrades

-Some homes only run on 100amp service and need an electrical service upgrade to 200amp service.
-Plan for between $1500-$2000 for this upgrade to happen.
+Some homes only run on 100amp service and need an electrical service upgrade to 200amp+ service.
+Plan for between $3,500-$6,500 for this upgrade to happen.
 King Energy will inform you and we have a team that can provide this additional service.
+You can also service this out to your electrician.

 · Split Systems